-A subdrain system must be installed upslope of the home, pool house, boat house and rockery landscape walls to reduce the potential for surface water infiltration, as discussed further within this report.
+A subdrain system must be installed upslope of the home and rockery landscape walls to reduce the potential for surface water infiltration, as discussed further within this report.
 A foundation subdrain must be constructed for all exterior foundations.
-Additionally, a subdrain system with lateral tie-ins must be constructed beneath/around the proposed pool.

 Maintaining stability of the slopes at the site is critical to construction at the site.
 The upslope walls of all structures must be designed as retaining walls.
-Additionally, a series of rockery landscape walls are planned upslope of the structures.
+Additionally, a series of rockery landscape walls are planned around the structures.
 Though these rockery walls are planned a landscape walls less than 4 feet in height, consideration must be given to proper construction of the rockery walls.